Modular proximal optimization for multidimensional total-variation regularization: Experiments and Applications

-We now apply our multidimensional TV regularizer to anisotropic filtering for {\bf video denoising}.
+We now apply the presented multidimensional TV regularizer to anisotropic filtering for {\bf video denoising}.
 The extension to videos from images is natural.
 Say a video contains $f$ frames of size $n \times m$ pixels; this video can be viewed as a 3D-tensor $\tx \in \reals^{n \times m \times f}$, on which a 3D-TV based filter can be effected by

 where $\tu_0$ is the observed noisy video, and $\tvell_{p_1,p_2,p_3}^{\threed} = \tvell^3_{\vp}$ with $\vp = [p_1, p_2, p_3]$.
 Application of the filter~\eqref{eq:30} is nothing but computation of the prox operator, which can be done using the Parallel-Proximal Dykstra (PPD) algorithm presented in Sec.~\ref{sec:proxMulti}.